 Annual General Meeting

-The Annual General Meeting (AGM) will be held once a year within three months of the end of the financial year, which is currently 31st March.
-Fourteen days’ notice will be given to the membership (please note you must be a GRASS member to attend, and you must be a ‘full member’ to vote).
+The Gordon Road Area Street Scheme (GRASS) Annual General Meeting (AGM) will be held once a year within three months of the end of the financial year, which is currently 31st March.
+Fourteen days’ notice will be given to the membership, and please note you must be a GRASS Member to attend in person, and you must be a ‘Full Member’ to vote.

-The business of the Annual General Meeting will be:
+The business of the Annual General Meeting is:

-- To receive the annual reports from the elected officers.
+- To receive the annual reports from the elected Committee Members.

-- To elect a new committee and its officers.
+- To elect a new Committee and its Members.

 - To amend the Constitution if necessary.

-- To debate and vote on any other matters pertaining to the Scheme.
+- To debate and vote on any other matters pertaining to the street scheme.

 Please click on the following links to view previous AGM minutes: